 - No additional updates to applicable rules will be implemented

-- Analysts will continue to use log source for context/analysis for response to an in-scope rule/log source
+- Analysts will continue to use Log Sources for context/analysis for response to an in-scope rule/Log Sources

-ReliaQuest analysts will provide alert triage and qualification which will include:
+ReliaQuest analysts will provide alert triage and qualification from the ReliaQuest Service Locations which will include:

-- Providing context for a triggered alert that can be gained from data within GreyMatter, including any additional data from primary and secondary technologies as well as enrichment data from Intel.
+- Providing context for a triggered alert that can be gained from data within GreyMatter, including any additional data from the Integrated Technologies as well as enrichment data from GreyMatter Intel.

-- Providing feedback to the Customer engineering or content development team for source tuning or content tuning
+- Providing feedback to the Customer engineering or content development team for source or content tuning

 - Escalating all potential true-positive, in scope rules/alerts to Customer teams per configured escalation paths

-- Analyst will have the ability to leverage all production “playbooks” within the GreyMatter Automate platform in which to leverage for automation of enrichment, containment and remediation actions based on agreed upon actions.
+- ReliaQuest Analysts will have the ability to leverage all production “playbooks” within the GreyMatter Automate platform to leverage for automation of enrichment, containment and remediation actions based on agreed upon process.

 Customer responsibilities are outlined in the following section:

 - Customer will create a ReliaQuest service account for health monitoring